Shatir Ghaznavi

 Shatir Ghaznavi (1905 1971) was a playwright, lyricist, story/screenplay and dialogue writer for movies both in British India and later in Pakistan.

 Early life

-Born in 1905 in Peshawar, North-West Frontier Province, British India.
-His real name was Amin-ul-haq Khan but he adopted the pen name of Shatir Ghaznavi.
+He was born in 1905 in Peshawar, North-West Frontier Province, British India.
+His real name was Amin-ul-haq Khan but he adopted the pen name Shatir Ghaznavi.
 His ancestors had moved from Ghazni, Afghanistan to Peshawar, so he used "Ghaznavi" as his pen name to indicate his origins.

 Playwright

 He had started writing poetry and literary pursuits from his school days.
 After completing his education he started his full-fledged literary career by launching a monthly literary magazine from Peshawar called Saghir.
 At the same time he started writing radio plays for the then All India Radio, Peshawar Station.
 The well-known literary figure and broadcaster of the time, Sajjad Sarwar Niazi was the director of the Peshawar Radio Station.
 He spotted the talent of Shatir Ghaznavi and encouraged the young playwright to hone his skills.

 One of Shatir's celebrated plays, which was broadcast from Radio Peshawar in 1934, was Zartaj.
 It became an instant hit and was rebroadcast by all the radio stations of pre-partition India.
 Subsequently, after 1947, by all the radio stations of Pakistan until the nineteen sixties.
 Shatir Ghaznavi was one of the pioneers of the new Urdu drama.

 Stage drama was on the decline and further, it was following Agha Hashar's tradition of flowery and poetic language.
 It was not a mirror of real life.
 There being no other outlet for drama, Shatir wrote for the radio.
 He introduced new topics and techniques.
 He brought drama closer to real life both in content and form.
 He got rid of the heavy, emotionally loaded, long-winded poetic dialogues.
 He picked up social topics and introduced real life characters who spoke like real living people.
 Even in his celebrated radio drama Zartaj in which Changez Khan and Halaku, grandfather and grandson, both fall in love with the same woman, speak in plain language like ordinary people.